deonkhong/Backstop-Market-Making-Strategy/README.md

 ## Notes

 - Ensure you have valid API and secret keys from Binance.
+(Since this is on testnet environment, I did not remove my API keys in the code)
 - This code uses the Binance futures testnet, which allows you to test without risking real funds.
 - Adjust the configuration constants as needed for your strategy.